Key Quote

 Technique 1 — ANAPHORA & PHONETIC DIALECT

 The anaphoric repetition of 'Dem tell me' — repeated throughout the poem — creates a drumbeat of accusation.
 'Dem' (them) is unspecified but clearly refers to the colonial education system that controlled the curriculum.
-By using phonetic Caribbean dialect ('Dem', 'Wha', 'bandage up me eye') rather than Standard English, Agard reclaims his linguistic identity — the very thing the education system tried to suppress.
+By using phoneticphonetic — Written as it sounds, reflecting actual pronunciation Caribbean dialect ('Dem', 'Wha', 'bandage up me eye') rather than Standard English, Agard reclaims his linguistic identity — the very thing the education system tried to suppress.

 Key Words